Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Channel-coherent Optimization Phase

 Given the optimized RIS phase profile $\mathcal{B} = \{\boldsymbol{b}_1, \boldsymbol{b}_2, \cdots, \boldsymbol{b}_K \}$ obtained as described in Section \ref{sec_RISPhase}, the composed channel between the BS and the $i$-th UE is denoted by $\boldsymbol{H}_{\mathrm{B}, i} (\mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i})$.
 To perform channel estimation, the BS transmits the pilot matrix $\boldsymbol{X}_{\mathrm{P}_2} = [\boldsymbol{x}_1, \boldsymbol{x}_2, \cdots, \boldsymbol{x}_{T_{\mathrm{P}_2}B}]$, and the corresponding received signal at the $i$-th UE is $\boldsymbol{Y}_{i, \mathrm{P}_2} = \boldsymbol{H}_{\mathrm{B}, i} (\mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i}) \boldsymbol{X}_{\mathrm{P}_2} + \boldsymbol{N}_{i, \mathrm{P}_2}$, where $\boldsymbol{N}_{i, \mathrm{P}_2} = [\boldsymbol{n}_{1, i}^{\mathrm{P}_2}, \boldsymbol{n}_{2, i}^{\mathrm{P}_2}, \cdots, \boldsymbol{n}_{T_{\mathrm{P}_2}B, i}^{\mathrm{P}_2}]$ denotes the noise component, with $\boldsymbol{n}_{i, \mathrm{P}_2} = \mathrm{vec}(\boldsymbol{N}_{i, \mathrm{P}_2})\sim\mathcal{CN}(\boldsymbol{0}, \sigma_n^2 \boldsymbol{I}_{N_{\mathrm{U}_i}T_{\mathrm{P}_2}B})$.
 Denoting $\boldsymbol{y}_{i, \mathrm{P}_2} = \mathrm{vec}(\boldsymbol{Y}_{i, \mathrm{P}_2}) $, we have $\boldsymbol{y}_{i, \mathrm{P}_2} = \boldsymbol{X} \boldsymbol{h}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i} ) + \boldsymbol{n}_{i, \mathrm{P}_2}$, where $\boldsymbol{h}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i}) = \mathrm{vec} (\boldsymbol{H}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i}))$, and $\boldsymbol{X} = ( \boldsymbol{X}_{\mathrm{P}_2}^{\mathrm{T}} \otimes \boldsymbol{I}_{N_{\mathrm{U}_i}} )$.

-We consider two channel estimators: the maximum-likelihood (ML) channel estimator which does not require the prior statistics of the channel (such as the mean $\bar{\boldsymbol{h}}_{\mathrm{B}, i}$ and the covariance $\boldsymbol{R}_{\mathrm{B}, i}$), and the channel estimator which utilizes such prior information.
+Since the end-to-end channel $\boldsymbol{H}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i})$ includes the NLOS components of BS-UE direct link and the NLOS components of RIS-UE links, which are unstructured components, channel estimators that exploit the channel sparsity are not suitable.
+Therefore, we consider two classical channel estimators: the maximum-likelihood (ML) channel estimator which does not require the prior statistics of the channel (such as the mean $\bar{\boldsymbol{h}}_{\mathrm{B}, i}$ and the covariance $\boldsymbol{R}_{\mathrm{B}, i}$), and the channel estimator which utilizes such prior information.
+In particular, thanks to the localization performed in Phase I, some partial channel state information is obtained to exploit the MMSE channel estimation method to improve the channel estimation accuracy.